MabbuAdarsh/S3-and-EC2/README.md

 <img width="1152" height="635" alt="image" src="https://github.com/user-attachments/assets/932bd786-df15-4c2d-9bf9-a9d14229c21d" />

  # RESULT
 The AWS account was successfully created, with set up for the root user .
-Additionally, an IAM user was created with specified permissions, allowing for secure, controlled access to AWS resources without the use of the root account.
+Additionally, an IAM user was created with specified permissions, allowing for secure, controlled access to AWS resources without the use of the root account..